apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 The supported Windows versions are Vista, Server 2008 and later that have the MS VC++ 2010 Redistributable package installed:

-* If your running a 32 bit JVM, install: [Microsoft Visual C++ 2010 Redistributable Package (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=5555)
+* If you're running a 32 bit JVM, install: [Microsoft Visual C++ 2010 Redistributable Package (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=5555)
-* If your running a 64 bit JVM, install: [Microsoft Visual C++ 2010 Redistributable Package (x64)](http://www.microsoft.com/en-us/download/details.aspx?id=14632)
+* If you're running a 64 bit JVM, install: [Microsoft Visual C++ 2010 Redistributable Package (x64)](http://www.microsoft.com/en-us/download/details.aspx?id=14632)

 ###### BDB Store

-Apache cannot redistribute the BDB library due to the terms of it's license, but you can easily get a free copy directly from Oracle.
+Apache cannot redistribute the BDB library due to the terms of its license, but you can easily get a free copy directly from Oracle.
 Before you can start using the BDB Store you must first download it from Oracle at [je-5.0.34.jar](http://download.oracle.com/maven/com/sleepycat/je/5.0.34/je-5.0.34.jar)